Pittsburgh Hydroseeding Services

 The ideal times are early fall (late August through October) and spring (April through early June).
 Fall seeding is often preferred because cooler temperatures and consistent moisture promote strong root growth before winter dormancy.

-Hydroseeding typically costs $0.08-0.15 per square foot, while sod runs $1-2 per square foot installed.
-For a 5,000 sq ft lawn, hydroseeding might cost $500-750 versus $5,000-10,000 for sod—significant savings for similar results.
+Hydroseeding typically costs $0.10-0.20 per square foot, while sod runs $1-2 per square foot installed.
+For a 5,000 sq ft lawn, hydroseeding usually lands between $500 and $1,000 versus $5,000-10,000 for sod, a significant savings for similar results.

 Absolutely.
 Hydroseeding excels on slopes where traditional seeding would wash away.
-The tackifiers in our mix bind the seed to the soil, providing excellent erosion control—perfect for Pittsburgh's hilly terrain.
+The tackifiers in our mix bind the seed to the soil, providing excellent erosion control, perfect for Pittsburgh's hilly terrain.

 Water lightly 2-3 times daily for the first 2-3 weeks to keep the seedbed moist but not saturated.
 After germination, gradually reduce frequency while increasing depth of watering.
 Avoid foot traffic and mowing until grass reaches 3-4 inches.